P. P. Ramachandran

 P. P. Ramachandran is a Malayalam poet.

 Works

 His poems are collected in two books, Kanekkane (Thrissur: Current Books) and Rantay Murichathu (Cut into Two) (Thrissur: Current Books).

 Awards

 His collection Kanekkane won the Kerala Sahitya Akademi Award for Poetry in the year 2003.
 Katte Kadale won the P. Kunhiraman Nair Poetry Award in 2013.
 He received the Cherusseri Award in 2014.
-He has also received awards established in memory of V. D. Kumaran, Cherukad, Kunjupillai, Changampuzha and V. K. Unnikrishnan.
+He has also received awards established in memory of V. T. Kumaran (1991), Cherukad (1995), Kunjupillai, Changampuzha and V. K. Unnikrishnan.

 Background

-He is a high school teacher in A.V.High School, Ponnani.
+He is a high school teacher in A.V.
+High School, Ponnani.

 He lives in Vattamkulam, a small town in Malappuram district.